Freya Stark

-Dame Freya Madeline Stark DBE (31 January 1893 – 9 May 1993), was a British-Italian explorer and travel writer.
+Dame Freya Madeline Stark DBE (31 January 1893 – 9 May 1993) was a British-Italian explorer and travel writer.
 She wrote more than two dozen books on her travels in the Middle East and Afghanistan as well as several autobiographical works and essays.
 She was one of the first non-Arabs known to travel through the southern Arabian Desert in modern times.

 Early life and studies

 Stark was born on 31 January 1893 in Paris, where her parents were studying art.
 Her mother, Flora, was of English, French, German, and Polish descent.
 Her father, Robert, was an English painter from Devon.
 Stark spent much of her childhood in northern Italy, helped by the fact that Pen Browning, a friend of her father, had bought three houses in Asolo.
 Her maternal grandmother lived in Genoa.

-The marriage of her parents was unhappy from the outset.
+Her parents' marriage was unhappy from the outset.
 They separated early in Stark's childhood.
 Stark's biographer, Jane Fletcher Geniesse—quoting Stark's cousin, Nora Stanton Barney—claimed that Stark's biological father was Obediah Dyer, "a well-to-do young man from a prominent family in New Orleans".
 No corroboration of this account, even by Stark, is known; she did not make any reference to it in any of her writings, including her autobiography.

 For her ninth birthday, Stark received a copy of One Thousand and One Nights and became fascinated with the Orient.
 She was often ill while young and confined to the house, so she found an outlet in reading.
-She delighted in reading French, in particular Alexandre Dumas, and taught herself Latin.
+She delighted in reading French, in particular Alexandre Dumas.
 When she was thirteen, in an accident in a factory in Italy, her hair was caught in a machine, tearing her scalp and ripping her right ear off.
 She had to spend four months getting skin grafts in hospital, which left her face disfigured.
-For the rest of her life, she would wear hats or bonnets, often flamboyant ones, to cover her scars.
+She usually wore hats or bonnets, often flamboyant ones, to cover her scars.